Get started with Magnum in matter of minutes.

 base branch, which contains only the essential files you need.
 Download the branch as an archive and extract it somewhere.
 Do it rather than cloning the full repository, as it's better to init your own repository from scratch to avoid having the history polluted.

-If you want to use SDL2 instead of GLUT, download the
+If you want to use GLUT instead of SDL2, download the

 The base project consists of just six files in two subfolders.
 Magnum uses CMake build system, see Usage with CMake for more information.